- Home

 Too much stress can have a huge impact on our bodies, causing headaches, heartburn, insomnia, depression, and high blood pressure.
 It can also impact heart health and cholesterol levels.

-One study found that psychological stress can lead to increased levels of triglycerides and LDL (bad cholesterol) levels and decreased levels of HDL (good cholesterol).
+One study found that psychological stress can lead to increased levels of triglycerides and LDL (bad cholesterol) and decreased levels of HDL (good cholesterol).
 Another study also identified a link between people in high-stress jobs and unhealthy cholesterol levels.

-You’ll find plenty more ideas in our article; 7 tips for coping with stress and anxiety.
+You’ll find plenty more ideas in our article: 7 tips for coping with stress and anxiety.
 Alternatively, you might be interested in the health and wellbeing classes running on Rest Less Events.

 Should I consider taking medication to lower my cholesterol levels?

-Statins are the most common medication for high cholesterol, but there are also other options which you can read more about on the Heart UK website.
+Statins are the most common medication for high cholesterol, but there are also other options you can read more about on the Heart UK website.

 Your GP or health practitioner will always be best placed to advise you based on your individual circumstances.
 They’ll also be able to answer any questions you may have and discuss any concerns with you.